kravietz/ansible-ipsec/README.md

 * `ike` is the preferred keying mode with IKE daemon managing keys and refreshing them at proper intervals, suitable for long-term production environments
-* `setkey` uses day-dependent static keys which is **insecure** in long term but may be suitable for development environments with frequent Ansible builds that will replace the keys
+* `setkey` uses day-dependent static keys which is **insecure** in long term but may be suitable for development environments with frequent Ansible builds that will replace the keys; the IKE daemon is not used, everything happens on the kernel network stack

     ipsec_mode: 'ike'